Vinay Pai

 A Trip Down Memory Lane

 Sometimes it pays to be a digital hoarder.
-I have a growing collection of old files unceremoniously dumpped into an “arch” directory.
-That collection is now over 25 years old and has turned into an accidental time capsule.
+I have a growing collection of old files unceremoniously dumped into an “arch” directory.
+That collection now spans more than 25 years and has turned into an accidental time capsule.

 I’m actually a bit surprised at how well it still renders on modern browsers.
 Let’s dive in.